KunLabAI/kun-chat/README-EN.md

 - Email: [service@kunpuai.com](service@kunpuai.com)

-> Friendly reminder: kun-lab is still in rapid iterative development, your contributions and feedback are crucial to us!
+> Friendly reminder: kun-chat is still in rapid iterative development, your contributions and feedback are crucial to us!